bendlas/davstore/README.md

 #### Why don't your core.typed annotations typecheck?
 I'm waiting on outstanding issues of core.typed and haven't bothered to remove the (hopefully still correct) annotations.

+#### What's missing?
+You tell me :-)

+A few thoughts:
+- Serialize and restore directory structure from / to blob storage.
+- Make core.typed check it.
+- Split it up more.

 ## License